-Sponsor may or may not be interested in owning a facility which is needed to provide it with a product or service.
-Figure 1 illustrates the process which will result in the sponsor owing the completed facility.
-Figure 2 illustrate the mechanism that the sponsor must establish if it does not wish to own the completed project but is prepared to act as a guarantor.
+Figure 2 illustrate the mechanism that the sponsor must establish if it does not wish to own the completed project but is ready to act as a guarantor.
 The arrangement illustrated in figure 1&2 are both direct guarantees

-The the next figure 2: Sponsor Guarantee for an external company
+The next figure 2: Sponsor Guarantee for an external company

 - Contractors; and